BOYWONDER3/array-reactjs-state-project/README.md

 5. Add the ability to add a new element to the end of the array: same as task 4 above

-6. Add the ability to clear the array:
+6. Add the ability to clear the array: just set the array to an empty array

-7. Add the ability to reset the array to the initial value
+7. Add the ability to reset the array to the initial value: create a global variable and set it as the initial value of the array

-8. Add the ability to update all A elements in the array to H
+8. Add the ability to update all A elements in the array to H: using the .map() function

-9. Add an input that is connected to state and a button that will add the input value to the start of the array
+9. Add an input that is connected to state and a button that will add the input value to the start of the array: create a new useState value and add the input to a button

-10. Add the ability to add a new element at any index in the array
+10. Add the ability to add a new element at any index in the array: